javiercr/bbva/README.md

     $ bbva balance --user YOUR_BBVA_USER --password YOUR_BBVA_PASSWORD

-Retrieve transactions for the last 24 months and expor them to CSV and YAML (in the working directory)
+Retrieve transactions for the last 24 months (maximum allowed by the API) and export them to CSV and YAML (in the working directory)

     $ bbva transactions --user YOUR_BBVA_USER --password YOUR_BBVA_PASSWORD

+Retrieve transactions for the last 5 days (including today) and export them to CSV and YAML (in the working directory)

+    $ bbva transactions --user YOUR_BBVA_USER --password YOUR_BBVA_PASSWORD --days 5

 If you don't want to pass your user and password everytime you can define them in your .bash_profile